kay-lambdadelta/multiemu/README.md

 ## UI

 Note that the application being EGUI based is most likely a temporary arrangement, its just for prototyping because EGUI is the least involved when writing a renderer

+## System Support

+The emulator has a operational chip8 machine, along with a half finished atari 2600 and a NES machine.
+Planned beyond those is the Gameboy and other intel 8080/z80 based consoles.